1900 - Professional Development

 2.1.1.
 Taken after the teaching license was issued; AND

-220.127.116.11.
-Acquired either from a college or university accredited by the Northwest Association of Schools and Colleges; or
+184.108.40.206.
+Acquired either from a college or university accredited by the Northwest Commission on Colleges and Universities; or

 2.1.2.
 Acquired outside of normal contract time: Because of the impact on students and substitute cost associated with contract time in-service, classes held on contract time shall not be used for education credit.
 Exceptions may be considered only after careful review of the impact by District-level administration, and are subject to prior approval of the Superintendent or superintendent's designee as documented on District Form 552.
 Exceptions must meet the following criteria: (revised 11-08)

 • The credit must not be offered during student instructional time or require the services of a substitute teacher in the absence of the participant.

 • The credit must be taken in as a District approved intervention effort, designed for school, District, or program improvement in order to meet; District, State, or federal mandates, avoid financial sanctions, or to improve student achievement.

 • The credit will qualify for and be documented as accredited university or college credit.

 • The credit is offered to all applicants who meet predetermined, objective, merit related criteria.